Creative software can be used to design and create visual and audio assets for your business.

 - Canva is great for creating PDF leaflets and social media graphic assets

-- Shortcut is good for basic video editing
+- OpenShot is good for basic video editing

 - Audacity is excellent for recording and working with audio